KristopherTaylorSec/kristophertaylorsec.github.io/README.md

-My mission is simple: help maintain a secure nation and world through responsible, practical use of technology.
+My mission is simple: mastery of technical IT and cybersecurity concepts to provide subject matter expertise to clients and employer through continuous learning.